![]() |

 That was my one and only lesson on the euphonium to date.
 It has served me in good stead.

-Duane Olson has been the band's announcer since 1955
+Until he passed, Duane Olson had been the band's announcer

 Though he had only an eighth grade formal education, Mr. King was never-the-less an extremely well educated well-read person, and like his music training, by personal effort.
 He could converse with anyone on literature, history, politics or philosophy, and be completely at ease.
 He was easily the best and most entertaining after dinner speaker I ever heard.
 He wrote easily and had a very wry humor.
 When in the company of close friends, or rehearsing his band, his language would become a bit salty, and his circus background would be evident.
 While he never cursed or swore, he did cuss, if you get the difference.
 He would frequently invoke the name of the deity, not to be blasphemous, but just for emphasis, or to lend weight to his argument or the point he was trying to make.
 His favorite expression was, GAWD DAMN, which he could deliver with the conviction of Charlton Heston.